mzc796/marionette_onos/README.md

 # Introduction:
 Marionette is a new topology poisoning technique that manipulates OpenFlow link discovery packet forwarding to alter topology information.
 Our technique introduces a globalized topology poisoning attack that leverages control privileges.
 Marionette implements a reinforcement learning algorithm to compute a poisoned topology target and injects flow entries to achieve a long-lived stealthy attack.
-We use the open-source SDN controller ONOS and OpenDaylight(ODL) to demonstrate our attack.
+We use the open-source SDN controller ONOS and OpenDaylight (ODL) to demonstrate our attack.
 There are two parts of this artifact.
-In Part 1 (marionette_onos), we assume one ONOS is malicious in an ONOS cluster and the motivating example topology is connected with them.
+In Part 1 (marionette_onos-master), we assume one ONOS is malicious in an ONOS cluster and the motivating example topology connectes with them.
 We build this scenario to demonstrate the proof-of-concept functionality of Marionette (i.e. precise link manipulation and misleading routing).
-In Part 2 (marionette_odl-0.20.1), we assume an application interacting with ODL by RESTful APIs and the ODL connects to an enterprise fat tree topology.
-We build this scenario to demonstrate a complete attack starting with computing a deceptive topology with Reinforcement Learning and then implementing the poisonous flow entries to mislead the legitimate controllers to discover the learned deceptive topology independently.
+In Part 2 (marionette_odl-master), we assume an application interacting with ODL by RESTful APIs and the ODL connects to an enterprise fat tree topology.
+We build this scenario to demonstrate a complete attack starting with computing a deceptive topology with reinforcement learning, composing the cooresponding poisonous flow entries, and sending them to the Mininet, leading the legitimate controllers discover a deceptive topology as we designed independently.

 ## Security Clarification:
-This artifact should be safe to implement in a cloud environment even if the environment has real SDN controllers.
+This artifact should be safe to implement in a cloud environment with real SDN controllers.
 That is because (1) the virtual network (Mininet) and the controllers (ONOS and OpenDaylight) are either on a virtual machine or a docker.
-(2) We have either specified the IP addresses Marionette connects to in the scripts, or put Marionette and the controller in the same machine to use `localhost` to access it.
-As a result, the Marionette will not connect with a real-world controller to attack any real-world network.
+(2) We have either specified the IP addresses Marionette connects to in the scripts, or put Marionette and the controller in the same machine to use `localhost` to interact with each other.
+As a result, the Marionette will not connect with a real-world controller to be able to attack any real-world network.

 ## Part 1:

-Please download marionette_onos.zip and follow the instruction in marionette_onos/README.md
+Please download marionette_onos-master.zip and follow the instruction in marionette_onos-master/README.md

 ## Part 2:

-Please download marionette_odl.zip and follow the instruction in marionette_odl/README.md
+Please download marionette_odl-master.zip and follow the instruction in marionette_odl-master/README.md